GeorgiIvanov6064/github_test/README.md

 # python_fundamentals

-This repository contains all exercises and lecture exercises that I've done from SoftUni's course Programming Fundamentals with Python.
+This repository was created to test github functions.